WordlessMeteor/LoL-Dragon-Change/README.md

 				- Data in the blue area mean `Key` comes from the index of `item["prices"][priceId]`.
 				- Data in the green area mean `Key` comes from `item["prices"][priceId]["sale"]`.
 		- `store_df` in Customized Program 07:
-			- 5 colors are used to divide the main data area in the sheet `07 - store_header`. `item` denodes any element `store`.
+			- 5 colors are used to divide the main data area in the sheet `07 - store_header`. `item` denodes any element in `store`.
 				- Data not filled with any color
-		- `collection_df` in Customized Program 07:
+		- `collection_df` in Customized Programs 07 and 21:
-			- 2 colors are used to divide the main data area in the sheet `07 - collection_header`. `Item` denodes any element in `catalogList`.
+			- 2 colors are used to divide the main data area in the sheets `07 - collection_header` and `21 - collection_header`. `Item` denodes any element in `catalogList`.
 				- Data not filled with any color mean `Key` is the direct index of the variable `item`.
 				- Data in the blue area mean `Key` is the index of `item["payload"]`.
 		- `queues_df` in Customized Programs 09 and 20: